enanomapper/nano-lazar-paper/nano-lazar.md

 measures depends on each specific use case.

-*Structural similarity* is most frequently used in the risk assessment of compounds with a well defined chemical structure.
+*Structural similarity* is most frequently used in the risk assessment of compounds with well defined chemical structures.
 Structural similarity definitions are obviously not directly applicable to nanomaterials, because they lack a well defined structure.
 It is however relatively straightforward to adapt other concepts, e.g. similarity in terms of chemical properties or in terms of biological effects.
 Compared to structural similarity, which can be calculated directly from chemical structures, these similarity definitions depend on actual measurements, which makes their estimation more expensive and time consuming.
-For this reason we have developed a new concept of structural similarity for nanomaterials, which is based on chemical fingerprints of core and coating materials.
+For this reason we have developed a new structural similarity concept for nanomaterials, which is based on chemical fingerprints of core and coating materials.

 In order to estimate the utility of various similarity concepts for